DatabaseGroup9/ProjectGutenberg_G9/README.md

 _Spacial index Neo4J_

 We looked into using a spatial index plugin for Neo4J.
 But because we preceived it as a steep learning curve to be able to implement it correctly we only query using points which is supported in Neo4J and Cypher.
+This does result in low performance however, since without indexes, Neo4J has to iterate over our nodes, making range queries much slower than they need to be.